IntentArchitect/Docs/articles/whats-new/2024/10/index.md

   - **[Map CQRS Operations and Application Services to Repository Operations](#map-cqrs-operations-and-application-services-to-repository-operations)** - Add bespoke Operations on Repositories in the Domain designer and invoke them from Services using mappings in the Services designer.
   - **[CosmosDB Module Enums stored as String](#cosmosdb-module-enums-stored-as-string)** - CosmosDB module now allows Enums to be stored as strings in your documents.
   - **[OpenTelemetry Module Enhanced with Expanded Configurations and New Export Options](#opentelemetry-module-enhanced-with-expanded-configurations-and-new-export-options)** - The OpenTelemetry module now supports expanded configuration options and introduces a new export option.
+  - **[Import Stored Procedures for Repositories](#import-stored-procedures-for-repositories)** - Import definitions of Stored Procedures from SQL Server into your Domain Repository.

 ## Update details